ndd21/PHYS281/docs/demo-numpy.md

 ### Mathematical operations on an array

-Arrays are overloaded so that the standard mathematical operators can be applied to them.
+NumPy `ndarray`s are overloaded so that the standard mathematical operators can be applied to them.

 ```python
 # adding two arrays